 Tropicana Mine

-Although the Tropicana and Havana gold mines are many kilometres to the east of our route, they are of interest because their discovery signalled the identification of a new gold province.
+The Tropicana and Havana gold mines are many kilometres to the east of more established goldfields.
+Their discovery signalled the identification of a new Gold Province.

-The project is estimated to have a mine life of 15 years with an annual production of around 330,000 to 400,000 ounces of gold and an overall production of 3.6 million ounces.
+Initial estimates were that the project would have a mine life of 15 years with an annual production of around 330,000 to 400,000 ounces of gold and an overall production of 3.6 million ounces.
+Clearly this has been extended.

-The open pit at the mine is scheduled to be up to 6 km long, 1.5 km wide and up to 400 m deep.
+The open pit at the mine is scheduled to be up to 6 kilometres long, 1.5 kilometres wide and up to 400 metres deep.

 See Terms of Use.